lamvann/TinderBot/README.md

 # TinderBot

 You can easily automate your tinder likes using your own credentials.
-To read the full tutorial of how to get your request headers (credentials) kindly check my article on Medium: https://medium.com/@hfikry92/automate-likes-on-tinder-in-10-minutes-using-python-c16b42164dc6
+To read the full tutorial of how to get your request headers (credentials) kindly check my [article on Medium](https://medium.com/@hfikry/automate-likes-on-tinder-in-10-minutes-using-python-c16b42164dc6)

 # Coming soon!